Prevent Hair Loss Naturally

 According to a dermatologist in Rancho, Mirage, California, Wendy Roberts, MD, the hair is like a garden: When you plant something underground properly, you will be able to see it grow and produce in no time, which is the plant with its healthy stem, flowers, leaves, etc,.
 If the plants are not growing well, then there may be a problem underground that you need to examine - and the same goes with hair.
 Typically, a normal hair cycle produces hair growth, and an abnormal hair cycle causes hair loss.
 There are things you need to know about why the hair is falling out.
 Below are some of the causes:

-- 2Medical condition.Other causes of hair loss are brought on by medical conditions or diseases that a person may have.
-Diseases like anemia, autoimmunity, dermatitis, thyroid disorders, and polycystic ovary syndrome can cause hair loss.Advertisement
+- 2Other causes of hair loss are brought on by medical conditions or diseases that a person may have.
+Diseases like anemia, autoimmunity, dermatitis, thyroid disorders, and polycystic ovary syndrome can cause hair loss.Medical condition.Advertisement

 Vitamins and Minerals - Responsible for the Hair Growth